 Also, my last name rhymes with “Todd.”
 It’s okay.
 No one has ever gotten it right on the first try.

-PS.
-The cover photo is Haystack Rock in Cannon Beach, Oregon, June 2012.
+Cover photo: Haystack Rock in Cannon Beach, Oregon, June 2012.